nicbuitr/WebPerfOptimization/README.md

 - 13/08/2020 pizza.html optimizations and README.md updates.
 - 14/08/2020 further pizza.html optimizations and README.md updates.
 - 14/08/2020 minified the CSS and JavaScript files.
+- 15/08/2020 fixed a bug at mobile devices and uploaded before/after audit images.

 ## How To View: